 In the “local-spraying (sample under vacuum)” method, the chamber is vacuum pumped and helium gas is liberally sprayed/directed towards likely leak points, with the intention that some of this pure helium will be sucked into the chamber.
 The gas, from within the chamber, is passed into a spectrometer to record any elevated helium levels.

 To summarise and simplify the differences between these two types of HLD procedures: the integral method requires the chamber to be placed inside a gas-proof unit (not always a possibility), whilst in the local testing method the chamber is either internally pressurised with helium or internally vacuumed with helium generously sprayed onto the surface of the chamber at likely leak prone points.
 In both tests, helium enters the leak detector via possible leaks and passes to the spectrometer for analysing.

 It must be appreciated that there are certain challenges associated with detecting small leaks using helium.
 HLDs are exceptionally sensitive, and surrounding or entrapped helium can easily impact the accuracy of leak detection and leak measurement.
 A leak detector is itself not a leak-proof unit, which is why a helium-clean environment is essential, if accurate readings are to be obtained.
 In addition, for very small leaks, it is important to control external factors as these can easily alter results.
 Finally, ambient helium can enter the system via exhaust and venting ports, as well as permeate through O-rings.

-Are you interested in knowing more about the subject and concept of vacuum?
-Discover the fundamentals and principles of vacuum generation in our eBook:
+Are you interested in learning more about the various methods available for detecting vacuum leaks?
+Discover the working principles, benefits and challenges of leak detection in our eBook: